 Dedicated to preserving the skills of marine craftsmanship.
 Boats are on display, and visitors can watch the building and restoration of small, classic wood watercraft.

 EAST HAMPTON TOWN

-This East Hampton Historical Society museum tells the story of the East End’s maritime history and practices through artifacts, photographs, and displays.
-The Claus Hoie Gallery contains paintings of a 19th-century whaling voyage.
-Admission $4 for adults, $3 for those over 65, and $2 for students, members free.
+This East Hampton Historical Society museum tells the story of the East End’s maritime and shore-whaling history through artifacts, photographs, and displays.
+Indoor and outdoor play areas for children.

-In this East Hampton Historical Society museum there are displays of furniture and household items from the mid-18th century.
-Rare examples of textiles, pottery, and furniture document trends in home furnishings from the period immediately following the Revolutionary War.
+Examples of textiles, pottery, and furniture document trends in home furnishings from the period immediately following the Revolutionary War.
 “At Home: Furniture by the Dominy Family, 1780-1840” is on view.
-No admission charge; donations welcomed.

 PARRISH ART MUSEUM